ruby/debug/README.md

 exe/rdbg [options] -- [debuggee options]

 Debug console mode:
-    -n, --nonstop                    Do not stop at the beggining of the script.
+    -n, --nonstop                    Do not stop at the beginning of the script.
-    -e [COMMAND]                     execute debug command at the beggining of the script.
+    -e [COMMAND]                     execute debug command at the beginning of the script.
     -O, --open                       Start debuggee with opening the debugger port.
                                      If TCP/IP options are not given,
                                      a UNIX domain socket will be used.